 We have raised public awareness of the unique and special nature of our native wildlife, and have advocated for better protection for these vulnerable species.
 We also take part in hands-on projects to protect native species through habitat restoration and pest control.

-Despite the efforts of Forest & Bird and other conservationists, many of our native species remain under threat of extinction - 2,700 species were identified 'at risk' at last count.
+Despite the efforts of Forest & Bird and other conservationists, many of our native species remain under threat of extinction – 4,000 species are threatened with extinction.